saiyameh/music-player/README.md

 # Music Player
-An online music player completely based on HTML, CSS and JavaScript.
+An online music player completely based on HTML, CSS and JavaScript